Building A Strong Bond With Your Adult Canine Companion

 Choosing appropriate toys

 Choosing appropriate toys for your adult canine companion is crucial for safe and enjoyable playtime.
-Select toys that are appropriate for your dog's , age, and play style.
-For example, strong or tug-of-war ropes may be suitable for dogs with strong jaws, while plush toys are better for gentler play.
+Select toys that are appropriate for your dog's size, age, and play style.
+For example, strong chew toys or tug-of-war ropes may be suitable for dogs with strong jaws, while plush toys are better for gentler play.
 Rotate toys regularly to keep playtime exciting and prevent boredom.
-Remember to always supervise your dog during play sessions to ensure their safety.
+Remember to always supervise your dog during play sessions to ensure their .

 Teaching new commands through play